 How to Use The Law of Attraction to Overcome Resistance

 Or let’s take another thing we commonly resist: exercise and diet.
 I know because, after giving birth to my second daughter, I have resisted going on a diet and exercising.
-And, as a result, no surprise, the weight didn’t come off; in fact, I got even heavier.
-Now that I’ve broken through my reluctance to do something in the way of exercise and diet and started noom.com (a very helpful structure for support in the form of a weight loss app), I’m on the way to recovering my figure.
+And, as a result, no surprise, the weight didn’t come off.
+In fact, I got heavier.
+Now that I’ve broken through my reluctance to do something in the way of exercise and diet, I am on the way to recovering my figure.

 Second, the most common way to overcome resistance is to use willpower.
 The problem with using willpower is that it is costly.
 It takes a lot of energy to use willpower and that makes it very likely that you won’t be able to sustain this method for overcoming resistance.

 Third, you can tackle resistance head on by getting as much support as you possibly can.
 Line up an unbeatable team to support you and go for it.
 Start small, but start.
 The moment you start, you’ve overcome resistance that day, even if that means you went for a five-minute walk at lunch time.

 Every day you will wake up and resistance will be there waiting and ready to knock you down and claim its victory if you let it.
 However, every day that you fight back you have won another round.
 The more rounds you win, the easier it gets until eventually you create a habit that will destroy resistance.
 Learn more about breaking bad habits and establishing good habits here.

 Finally, there is another way around resistance.
 That is to put in place a much bigger goal that dissolves all resistance.